g-bulgarit/Intro-to-Computer-Networking/README.md

-# Computer Networking: Assignments
+# Computer Networking: Programming Assignments

-This repository houses the code for all of our assignments in Computer Networking, 2022.
+This repository houses the code for all of our assignments for the course **Introduction to Computer Networking**, taken in TAU @ spring 2022.

 * [x] [Programming Assignment 1: Noisy Channel](https://github.com/g-bulgarit/Intro-to-Computer-Networking/tree/main/PA1_NoisyChannel) - Using hamming code to pass a message through a noisy channel and decode it to fix single-bit-errors.